-Only students who are enrolled in the MA Religious Studies are eligible for the Internship Religious Studies.
-Those enrolled in this programme have an option in the second semester to either continue with their specialised pathway by choosing an elective or to do an internship (either external or internal).
+Only students who are enrolled in the MA Religious Studies are eligible for the Internship or Fieldwork in Religious Studies.
+Those enrolled in this programme have an option in the second semester to either continue with their specialised pathway by choosing an elective or to do an internship or fieldwork project.

 There are two internship options.

 The first is an internship with an external organisation.
 In this type of internship, you spend some time working for a company or organisation, all while under the supervision of one of the Faculty’s lecturers (the internship lecturer) and a staff member from your internship organisation (the internship supervisor).
 The work you perform there should be in line with what you have learned as part of the MA Religious Studies programme and it should contribute to the work of the internship organisation.
 In addition, you are required to spend some of your time at the internship organisation conducting your own internship assignment, the results of which are expressed in the final product you agree on beforehand.
 This type of internship is facilitated through the Humanities Career Service.
 They regularly hold internship information meetings and you can also reach out to their internship coordinators to help you find an internship position and coach you through the job application procedure.
 They read the first version of your internship plan before it is sent to the Board of Examiners and sign the internship agreement on behalf of the Faculty, and review the internship report and evaluation at the end of your internship.

 At the end of your internship, you write an internship report.
 One of the appendices to this report is the final product of the internship assignment you completed during your internship.
 Every internship must also include an internship assignment on academic level, for example a research component or an independently conducted project.
 You should have complete ownership over this assignment.
 The internship assignment is formulated in consultation with the internship organisation.